BadrChoubai/CS-Resources/README.md

 > Join the CS Department Discord: [https://discord.gg/kCMAQBgv9S](https://discord.gg/kCMAQBgv9S)

+## Database Programming

+- [SQL Bolt](https://sqlbolt.com/) - A series of interactive lessons and exercises designed to help you quickly learn SQL right in your browser

 ## New To Programming

 1. [The Missing Semester of Your CS Education (MIT)](https://missing.csail.mit.edu/) - A series of hands-on introductory video tutorials to tools they will use in a variety of situations as they learn to write code and work on projects in school or as a professional